GemiGuard Mirage Pro — IMEI obfuscation on Mudi V2

 Stronger anonymity and log management on the GL.iNet Mudi GL-E750V2 VPN router

-GemiGuard Mirage extends the functionality of the GL.iNet Mudi GL-E750V2, adding tools to boost anonymity and control network identifiers.
+GemiGuard Mirage is hardened privacy firmware for the GL.iNet Mudi GL-E750V2, adding tools to boost anonymity and control network identifiers.
 The Mirage Pro version improves operational stability and adds new functionality for automatically wiping traces of activity.

 Key new features in Mirage Pro

 Improved stability.
-Optimisations that reduce the likelihood of freezes and increase reliability in real-world operating conditions.
+Optimizations that reduce the likelihood of freezes and increase reliability in real-world operating conditions.

 Continuous wiping of logs and Wi-Fi history.
 Added a feature that automatically wipes system logs and the connection history of Wi-Fi clients every 30 minutes.
 The goal is to reduce the volume of accumulated activity traces on the device and lower the risk of information leakage through local logs.